patel243/blogwatch/README.md

 ### Updating List of Posts and Pages

-_BlogLinksExtractor_ updates articles and pages URLs. _BlogLinksExtractor_ should be run as Java application.
+Run _UpdateArticlesAndPagesLinks#updateLinks_ test for updataing list of articles and pages.

 ### JUnit Tags